symfony/symfony-docs/frontend/encore/bootstrap.rst

     $ yarn add bootstrap-sass --dev

-Importing Bootstrap SASS
+Importing Bootstrap Sass
 ------------------------

-Now that ``bootstrap-sass`` lives in your ``node_modules`` directory, you can import it from any SASS or JavaScript file.
+Now that ``bootstrap-sass`` lives in your ``node_modules`` directory, you can import it from any Sass or JavaScript file.
 For example, if you're already have a ``global.scss`` file, import it from there:

 .. code-block:: css